Tenants

 Rental & Deposit

-Before you move into the property, you will need to pay a deposit (you will be asked to pay your deposit in advance of signing the lease) one month’s rent in advance and also an application fee.
+Before you sign the Tenancy Agreement, you will need to pay a deposit, a minimum of one month’s rent in advance and also an application fee.
 We will hold the deposit until the end of the tenancy, through a recognised Tenancy Deposit Scheme.

 Rent is payable on the first day of each calendar month and to ensure that this is paid on time, we ask you to set up a standing order with your Bank.
 You will be responsible for paying all utility bills. (ie , Council Tax, Gas, Electricity, Water and Telephone) You will also need to ensure that you have a valid television licence for the property.